Vanilla-OS/website/_posts/2023-01-28-apx-the-unconventional-pkg-manager.md

   -v, --version       version for apx
 ```

 At any time, it is possible to open a shell on the container you want and operate as if you were in that specific distribution.
-For example, you can type the following command to enter the Fedora container:
+For example, you can type the following command to enter the Fedora container:-

 ```bash
 apx enter --dnf